toddcf/code-snippets/bitbucket/bitbucket.md

 ## Source

 Clicking "Source" in the left side panel will show you all the source files for the branch you're currently looking at.
 (Use the dropdown to view other branches.)

+## Adding a File via Bitbucket

+1. While on the "Source" tab, click "New File" at the top right corner of the screen.
+2. Create your file via the Bitbucket UI.
+(For example, create a Markdown file and add some text to it.)
+3. Save the new file.
+4. In your terminal, pull the new file down to your local machine by running `git pull`.
+This automatically fetches all of the files from the remote repository and merges them into your local repository.